memgonzales/krafts-by-kat/README.md

 ![badge][badge-nodejs]
 ![badge][badge-mocha]

 This project is a software solution (web application) for **Krafts by Kat**, an online retail business founded in 2017 that provides customized corporate giveaways to clients.
-It is the major course output in a software engineering class.
+It is the major course output in an introduction to software engineering class.

+The deployed website can be accessed through this link: http://krafts-by-kat.herokuapp.com.

 A detailed walkthrough of the features is provided in this [video](https://drive.google.com/file/d/1n9dvAOM72-JefUJLENNKtDjlLNEqZUGH/view?usp=sharing).